Between an $n$-ary and an $n{+}1$-ary near-unanimity term: Between an -ary and an -ary near-unanimity term

 (3) If $w$ is an $n$-ary near-unanimity term, then, by adding two initial dummy variables, $w$ becomes an $n\frac{1}{2} $-near-unanimity term.

 (4) Let $\mathcal V$ be the term reduct of the variety of Boolean algebras obtained considering the term

-Since the term $u$ satisfies \eqref{b1} - \eqref{b3} in Boolean algebras, then $u$, as an operation, satisfies \eqref{b1} - \eqref{b3} in $\mathcal V$.
+Since $n \geq 3$, the term $u$ satisfies \eqref{b1} - \eqref{b3} in Boolean algebras, thus $u$, as an operation, satisfies \eqref{b1} - \eqref{b3} in $\mathcal V$.
 Hence $\mathcal V$ has an $n\frac{1}{2} $-near-unanimity term. $\mathcal V$ is locally finite, being a term reduct of the locally finite variety of Boolean algebras.